bitcoinerlab/coinselect/README.md

 const { parseKeyExpression, Output } = DescriptorsFactory(secp256k1);

 const Key1: string = "[73c5da0a/44'/0'/0']xpubDC5FSnBiZDMmhiuCmWAYsLwgLYrrT9rAqvTySfuCCrgsWz8wxMXUS9Tb9iVMvcRbvFcAHGkMD5Kx8koh4GquNGNTfohfk7pgjhaPCdXpoba/0/0"
+const Key2: string = ...; // Some other Key Expression...

 const pubKey1: Buffer = parseKeyExpression({ keyExpression: Key1 }).pubkey;

 const output: OutputInstance = new Output({
     descriptor: `wsh(andor(pk(${Key1}),older(10),pkh(${Key2})))`,
     signersPubKeys: [pubKey1]
 });
 ```

-This setup informs the `OutputInstance` of the expected spending path, enabling the coinselect algorithms to precisely calculate the witness size.
-The library constructs a satisfaction (unlockingScript/scriptWitness) based on the assumption that only signatures specified in `signersPubKeys` are available, selecting the most size-efficient witness possible.
+This setup informs the `OutputInstance` of the desired spending path, enabling the coinselect algorithms to precisely calculate the witness size.
+The library constructs a satisfaction (unlockingScript/scriptWitness) based on the assumption that only signatures specified in `signersPubKeys` must be used, selecting the most size-efficient witness possible with those signatures.
 If the spending path depends on pre-images, you should also include a `preimages` parameter.
 For a detailed understanding, refer to the [API documentation](https://bitcoinerlab.com/modules/descriptors/api/classes/_Internal_.Output.html#constructor).

 It's important to note that when calculating the witness size, actual signatures are not yet present.
 Therefore, the assumption is made for 72-byte DER-encoded signatures.
 Consequently, the final vsize after the transaction has been signed may be slightly smaller than the initial estimate.